Understanding Cerebral Palsy

 - Poor balance and coordination (ataxia)

-Issues with movement and posture are inevitable in people with Cerebral Palsy.
+Issues with movement and posture are inevitable for people with Cerebral Palsy.
 Related conditions include:

 - intellectual disability